JonathanDistler/Jonathan-Distler-Portfolio/_projects/25-1-29 Reverse Engineering.md

-# Design Project: Speaker Stand
+# Design Project: Product Reverse Engineering

 For this project, I was tasked with taking apart a household object, sketching the object, and then explaining the design components of the object, as well as whether or not I thought it was well-designed.